|

 Do note that some step-up bonds include a conditional rate trigger: the rate steps up only if the issuer’s rating falls below a specified level.
 Check whether your bond’s step-up is automatic or conditional before investing.

-GoldenPi enters in this journey to enhance your experience of exploring and comparing the bonds and fixed deposits.
-Here you can check and know more about the bonds and it’s terminologies etc. Visit – GoldenPi
+GoldenPi enters on this journey to enhance your experience of exploring and comparing the bonds and fixed deposits.
+Here you can check and know more about the bonds and their terminologies, etc. Visit GoldenPi.

 FAQs on Step-Up and Step-Down Bonds